viamrobotics/docs/docs/tutorials/services/try-viam-color-detection.md

 Explanations of each attribute are as follows:

 - `source`: The name of the physical camera on the rover, which provides the visual feed to get detections from.
+  If you used a different name for your camera, edit this field.
 - `pipeline`: Contains the transformation objects to apply to the camera.
 - `attributes`: The attributes of this transform camera.
   - `detector_name`: The name of the detector.